 3.)
 Surf at Watergate Bay

-Make sure you try their breakfast waffles, relax at the spa and pop over to the beach for some 1 on 1 surfing lessons.
+Make sure you try their breakfast waffles, relax at the spa and pop over to Newquay and book this incredible 1 on 1 surfing lesson.

 You’ll love this place.
 Plus, Newquay is just down the road.